Academic Achievement Center

 FEES: CAPS is funded in part by the student service fees.
 Students receive free services for therapy, while a nominal fee is charged for additional services such as ADHD assessments.
 Contact our office by phone for more details.

-Diversity & Multicultural Student Affairs (DMSA) provides leadership in building an inclusive campus community through multicultural programs and services, diversity and multicultural student life experiences for students, and intercultural learning for the entire K-State community.
-Diversity & Multicultural Student Affairs provides support and services through the DMSA Office on the 2nd floor of Anderson, the LGBT Resource Center in Holton Hall, the Dream Zone in the Student Union and at the new Morris Family Multicultural Student Center, east of the Kansas State Student Union.
+Student Belonging & Inclusion (DMSA) provides leadership in building an inclusive campus community through multicultural programs and services, diversity and multicultural student life experiences for students, and intercultural learning for the entire K-State community.
+Student Belonging & Inclusion provides support and services through the DMSA Office on the 2nd floor of Anderson, the LGBT Resource Center in Holton Hall, the Dream Zone in the Student Union and at the Morris Family Multicultural Student Center, east of the Kansas State Student Union.

 Multicultural Programs and Services